-Also called as coral island or lagoon island.
-It is a ring like or horse-shoe shaped reef that encircles a lagoon.
+Also called coral island or lagoon island.
+It is a ring-like or horse-shoe shaped reef that encircles a lagoon.
 The lagoon is very deep and is suitable for navigation.
-This reefs are more common in the Pacific Ocean.
-The ring like reef may be broken in a few places to allow the free flow of water.
+These reefs are more common in the Pacific Ocean.
+The ring-like reef may be broken in a few places to allow the free flow of water.

 Formation of Coral Reefs

 Many theories have been put forward to explain the formation of coral reefs.
 Among them two theories are more important:

 According to this theory, reefs start as fringing reefs on the sloping shore of an island.
 These fringing reefs by the subsidence of the reef flat into lagoon become barrier reefs.
 Gradually the island is sunk and ultimately vanished and thus barrier reefs become attols with a central lagoon.